DieProduktMacher/serverless-local-dev-server/README.md

 plugins:
   - "@kalarrs/serverless-local-dev-server"

-# if needed add folder for serving static files if necessary (relative to service path)
 custom:
+  # optional: add folder for serving static files (relative to service path)
   localDevStaticFolder: path/to/static/files
+  # optional: set the port the server starts on
+  localDevPort: 5000
 ```